- Law and Linguistics

 - Insurance Law

-Jill Anderson joined the UConn Law faculty on a fulltime basis in the fall of 2010, after a highly successful two-year appointment as a visiting professor of law.
-Prior to that appointment she taught for four years at Western New England College School of Law, a position she took after two years as a Skadden Fellow and staff attorney at Western Mass Legal Services, where she represented low-income disabled individuals challenging discriminatory housing policies and insurance practices.
+Jill Anderson joined the UConn Law faculty on a permanent basis in 2010 after a two-year appointment as a visiting professor.
+Before coming to UConn she taught for three years at Western New England School of Law, following her work as a Skadden Fellow and staff attorney at Western Massachusetts Legal Services, where she represented low-income disabled individuals challenging discriminatory housing policies and insurance practices.